Exact Inference with Latent Variables in an Arbitrary Domain: Abstract

 \section{Abstract}

-We analyze the necessary and sufficient conditions for exact recovery of the symmetric Latent Space Model (LSM) with two communities.
-In a LSM, each node is associated with a latent vector following some probability distribution.
-We show that exact recovery can be achieved using a semidefinite programming (SDP) approach.
-We also analyze when NP-hard maximum likelihood estimation is correct.
-Our analysis predicts the experimental correctness of SDP with high accuracy, showing the suitability of our focus on the Karush–Kuhn–Tucker (KKT) conditions and the second minimum eigenvalue of a properly defined matrix.
+We analyze the necessary and sufficient conditions for exact inference of a latent model.
+In latent models, each entity is associated with a latent variable following some probability distribution.
+The challenging question we try to solve is: can we perform exact inference without observing the latent variables, even without knowing what the domain of the latent variables is?
+We show that exact inference can be achieved using a semidefinite programming (SDP) approach without knowing either the latent variables or their domain.
+Our analysis predicts the experimental correctness of SDP with high accuracy, showing the suitability of our focus on the Karush-Kuhn-Tucker (KKT) conditions and the spectrum of a properly defined matrix.
+As a byproduct of our analysis, we also provide concentration inequalities with dependence on latent variables, both for bounded moment generating functions as well as for the spectra of matrices.
+To the best of our knowledge, these results are novel and could be useful for many other problems.

 \allowdisplaybreaks